Children unlawfully in NZ

 - are 5 to 19 years old

-- have been living continuously in New Zealand with a parent or legal guardian for over 6 months
+- have been living continuously in New Zealand with a parent/legal guardian or extended family member for over 6 months

 - have never enrolled in a New Zealand school or has most recently been enrolled as a domestic student.